georgewoodall82/psx-pi-smbshare-updated/README.md

 * 1 external wifi dongle for RPi 2/3 or 2 external wifi dongles for RPi 1

 *Steps*
-1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
+1. Setup psx-pi-smbshare as described in [Quickstart](#quickstart)
 2. Plug in the external wifi dongle(s)
-3. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
+3. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](#configuring-wireless-network)
 4. Configure the device to connect to "XLinkKai" SSID when the pi has booted using Password `XLinkKai`

 Note: XLinkKai will only work on one network interface (wifi or ethernet) at a time and will lock onto the first interface connected to from a compatible device until reboot